albertusk95/indonesian-engineering-blogs/CONTRIBUTING.md

 # Contribution Guidelines

-I really encourage all software engineers in Indonesia to share their knowledges through blog.

 If you want your blog to be exposed here, please pay attention to the following guidelines:

 <ul>